 PV – Provider File

 BP – Benefit Plan Control Total File

+MS – Member Simplified File

 The MA APCD Monthly Member Eligibility File

 As part of the MA APCD filings, all submitters are required to submit an ME file.
 CHIA recognizes that any change to this file type creates a programming burden.
 In support of Administrative Simplification, CHIA may decide to add elements to this file type in order to eliminate supplemental files and/or reports and create a single-source collection point.